cmyuan6/clim680_project/README.md

 ENSO Indices Based on Patterns of Satellite-Derived Precipitation" Curtis and Adler in J. of Climate, 13,2786 (2000)

 # Results and Analyses
-Code can be found via: (https://github.com/cmyuan6/clim680_project/blob/main/project.ipynb)
+Code can be found at: https://github.com/cmyuan6/clim680_project/blob/main/project.ipynb
 ## Climatology

 ![A panel plot of the climatology of monthly terrestrial precipitation](https://github.com/cmyuan6/clim680_project/blob/main/monthly.png)